83 former D.C. federal prosecutors support changes to address racial bias

 Matthew Olsen, a former assistant U.S. attorney who worked in the office for 12 years, including one during which he led the office’s national security section, helped organize the office’s alumni to write and sign the letter.

-“I was inspired by the work of the Black AUSAs working group and their efforts and the context of everything we have seen this past summer and I know the power of the alums of the U.S. attorney’s office because of their diverse backgrounds and length of experience in that office,” Olsen said in an interview.
+“I was inspired by the work of the Black AUSAs working group and their efforts and the context of everything we have seen this past summer, and I know the power of the alums of the U.S. attorney’s office because of their diverse backgrounds and length of experience in that office,” Olsen said in an interview.

 The D.C. office is the nation’s largest U.S. attorney’s office and the only such office that handles both local crimes — including homicides, drug cases and sexual assaults — and federal crimes including national security and public corruption cases.